-Table 4 shows the defined attributes for the AgreementTerm Mixin.
-Following the rationale presented in the 122 WS-Agreement specification [4], OCCI SLAs defines two types of agreement terms: service terms and service 123 level objectives (SLOs).
+While the Agreement Term Mixin as defined does not include any generic attribute, a provider specific term 129 (e.g. availability, compute service term etc.) SHOULD be depended from the OCCI SLAs AgreementTerm 130 Mixin and introduce a set of attributes that characterize those terms.
+In Table 5 a list of attributes is presented 131 that a provider MAY use for the definition of the custom terms mixins.
+Following the rationale presented in 132 the WS-Agreement specification [4], OCCI SLAs defines two types of agreement terms: service terms and 133 service level objectives (SLOs).
 The first includes information related with the service description and definition.
-The 124 second refers to the guarantee terms that specify the service level which the two parties are agreeing to.
-A 125 cloud service provider MAY introduce domain specific attributes to the AgreementTerm mixin instances that 126 he constructs, through the attributes set inherited from the Category type.
-Mixin relationships MAY be used in 127 order to enforce classification of capabilities but also to allow resource specific instantiation of AgreementTerm.
-128 For example, an availability Mixin could be defined, which is depended on the AgreementTerm Mixin type.
-129 The provider, then, MAY choose to instantiate different availability mixins for compute or storage resources 130 (or any other offered resource) based on his own definition of availability for those resources.
-131
+134 The second refers to the guarantee terms that specify the service level which the two parties are agreeing 135 to.
+A cloud service provider MAY introduce more domain specific attributes to the AgreementTerm mixin 136 instances that he constructs, through the attributes set inherited from the Category type.
+Mixin relationships 137 MAY be used in order to enforce classification of capabilities but also to allow resource specific instantiation of 138 AgreementTerm.
+For example, an availability Mixin could be defined, which is depended on the AgreementTerm 139 Mixin type.
+The provider, then, MAY choose to instantiate different availability mixins for compute or storage 140 resources (or any other offered resource) based on his own definition of availability for those resources.
+141